ThiHieuLUU/OCProject4/README.md

 - create an object from a given dictionary.
 - get all attributes and theirs values to put in a dictionary.
 - set attributes from a given dictionary.
-- print /repr an object of the class.
+- print an object of a class.
 (the dictionary's keys are attribute names of the class).

 7. constants.py: